Practical Implementation of RIS-Aided Spectrum Sensing: A Deep Learning-Based Solution: Introduction

-There has been a growing interest in employing RISs for spectrum sensing applications, where traditional signal processing methods such as adaptive thresholding, energy detection, matched filtering, and cyclostationary feature extraction are utilized.
-These methods have inherent limitations such as sub-optimal performance at low received signal powers, dependency on prior signal knowledge, and high computational complexity.
-This paper proposes the first-ever practical implementation of RIS-empowered deep learning for spectrum sensing employing a real RIS prototype.
-In the proposed system, wireless communication between the primary transmitter (PT) and the SU is assumed to occur through the RIS's reflected signals.
-The state-of-art object detection models, namely Detectron2 \cite{wu2019detectron2} and "You Only Look Once" (YOLO)v7 \cite{wang2023yolov7}, are trained using the spectrograms of the synthesized dataset including the fourth-generation long-term evolution (4G LTE) and fifth-generation new radio (5G NR) signals.
-Utilizing spectrogram images, spectrum sensing can be treated as object detection for estimating the type of the signal and its resource occupancy.
-Our extensive experiments employing a RIS prototype and software-defined radios (SDRs) demonstrated remarkable enhancements in the performance of DL-based detectors via RIS, enabling precise identification of PT signal type and its temporal and spectral utilization.
+{ In this paper, we propose the first-ever practical implementation of the RIS-empowered DL application for spectrum sensing employing a real RIS prototype.
+The communication between the primary transmitter (PT) and the SU occurs through the combination of a direct link and the reflected signals from the RIS.
+Assuming that the horn antennas of the PT and the SU remain non-intersecting, resulting in the reception of the reflected signal from the PT only through the RIS-assisted path.
+Therefore, an RIS is utilized to enhance the spectrum sensing capacity of the SU by improving the SU's received signal power from the PT.
+The spectrogram of the received signal at the SU is calculated by taking the squared magnitude of the short-time Fourier transform (STFT) of the signal.
+Then, each spectrogram is converted to a red-green-blue (RGB) image with a specific colormap corresponding to the power values of the spectrogram points.
+In our proposed spectrum sensing method,} the state-of-the-art object detection models, namely Detectron2 \cite{wu2019detectron2} and "You Only Look Once" (YOLO)v7 \cite{wang2023yolov7}, are trained using the spectrogram images of the synthesized dataset including the fourth-generation long-term evolution (4G LTE) and fifth-generation new radio (5G NR) signals.
+Utilizing the spectrogram images, the spectrum sensing task can be treated as object detection for estimating the type of the signal and its spectral usage.
+The measurement experiments employing the RIS prototype and software-defined radios (SDRs) demonstrate remarkable enhancements in the performance of the DL-based spectrum sensing method by accurately characterizing the PT signal type and its temporal and spectral information.
+These results indicate that the RIS technology can be effectively employed in the CR system in such a way that the SU can utilize the unoccupied spectrum of the PT by precisely detecting the PT's spectrum activities.

+{ The organization of the paper is as follows.
+Section II describes the system and signal models.
+The DL-based spectrum sensing approach is presented in Section III, along with the state-of-the-art object detectors, the training parameters, and dataset generation.
+Section IV provides the detectors' performance analysis through measurement experiments.
+Finally, Section V concludes our work on the RIS-aided spectrum sensing system.}

+\textit{Notation:} The following notations are used throughout this paper.
+Bold upper/lower case letters denote matrices/vectors. $\mathbb{C}^{N}$ represents the space of $N \times 1$ complex vectors. $(.)^H$ denotes the conjugate transpose of a vector or matrix. diag\{$\mathbf{x}$\} represents a diagonal matrix with the diagonal elements given by entry of vector $\mathbf{x}$.
+The notation $x \sim \mathcal{N}_{\mathbb{C}}\left(\mu,\sigma^2\right)$ is used to represent that $x$ is a complex Gaussian random variable with mean $\mu$ and variance $\sigma^2$.
+We also use the floor function, denoted as $\lfloor x\rfloor$, which maps a real number $x$ to the greatest integer less than or equal to $x$.